Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Hermite-DG approximation of the Vlasov-Maxwell equations in space and velocity

 \section{Hermite-DG approximation of the Vlasov-Maxwell equations in space and velocity}

-Concerning the discretization in space and velocity of system~\eqref{eq:PDE}, we consider the spectral-DG method proposed in~\cite{koshkarov2021}, where Hermite functions provide the spectral approximation of the Vlasov equation in the velocity space, while a discontinuous Galerkin method is used for the spatial discretization.
-For reader's convenience and to introduce the relevant notation, the method is briefly summarized in this section.
+Concerning the discretization in space and velocity of system~\eqref{eq:PDE}, we consider the spectral-DG method proposed in~\cite{koshkarov2021}, where Hermite functions provide the spectral approximation of the Vlasov equation in the velocity space, while a discontinuous Galerkin method is used for the spatial discretization. \revtwo{For reader's convenience and to introduce the relevant notation, the method described in \cite[Section 3]{koshkarov2021} is briefly summarized in this section.
+Differently from \cite{koshkarov2021}, we present the semi-discretization in space and velocity from an equivalent variational formulation perspective.}

-The spatial domain $\Ox$ is partitioned into $N_c=N_xN_yN_z$ cubic or regular hexahedral cells, with $N_x$ $(N_y,\,N_z$) the number of cells in the x (y,z) direction.
+The spatial domain $\Ox$ is partitioned into $N_c=N_xN_yN_z$ cubic or regular hexahedral cells, with $N_x$. $N_y$, $N_z$ the number of cells in the $x$, $y$, $z$ direction, respectively.
 We assume that the partition is uniform with mesh size $\Delta\xs$, $\Delta\ys$, and $\Delta\zs$, in each direction, and label the mesh elements by the indices $i,j,k$ running from $1$ to $N_x$, $N_y$, and $N_z$, respectively.
 For convenience of exposition, the generic mesh cell is labeled by the letter $I$ and the summation over all mesh cells is indicated by $\sum_{I}$, without the summation bounds being specified.
 With some abuse of notation, we may subindex $\Is$ as $\Is_{i,j,k}$.
 Accordingly, triplets with an half-integer index, e.g. $(i\pm\frac{1}{2},j,k)$, $(i,j\pm\frac{1}{2},k)$ and $(i,j,k\pm\frac{1}{2})$ label the cell interfaces that are orthogonal to the $x$-, $y$-, and $z$-direction, respectively, and delimiting cell $\Is_{i,j,k}$.
 With this notation, for example, two consecutive cells in the $x$-direction are denoted by $\Is_{i,j,k}$ and $\Is_{i+1,j,k}$ and are separated by the cell interface $\Fip$.
 The faces are oriented such that the normal vector to each face always points outwards.